Tempo Run Guide: How to Get Faster

 Have you tried tempo runs?
 Let us know which type of tempo run you like best in the comments, or tag us on the Runstreet Instagram to share your running progress.
 Happy running to you, and enjoy your tempo runs!

-Related Posts: Get Faster with Tempo Runs, Improve Your Running with Progressive Overload, 3 Track Workouts to Get Faster
+Related Posts: What Is A Tempo Run?, Improve Your Running with Progressive Overload, 3 Track Workouts to Get Faster

 Marnie Kunz is a NASM-certified personal trainer and USATF- and RRCA-certified running coach based in Brooklyn, NY.
 Marnie likes helping people get and stay active to enjoy a better quality of life.
 When she’s not doing fitness things, Marnie enjoys exploring with her dog, a mischievous rescue Akita.